briansmith337/zulip/templates/zerver/help/invite-new-users.md

 You can also manage access by
-[controlling how users authenticate](/help/configure-authentication-methods) to Zulip.
+[controlling how users authenticate](/help/configure-authentication-methods) to Axxess.
 For example, you could allow anyone to join without an invitation, but require them to authenticate via LDAP.

 ## Enable email signup